walles/moar/README.md

 TODO
 ----
-* When pressing '/' to edit the search terms, find a hit and re-highlight.

 * Remember the search string from the last session so you can start by pressing 'n' or 'N'.